thsa/datawarrior/README.md

 *DataWarrior* is built on the open-source projects *OpenChemLib* and *FXMolViewer*.

 ### Dependencies
-Apart from a working JDK8 with JavaFX, *DataWarrior* needs various free-to-use/open-source dependencies.
+Apart from a working JDK11 or higher that includes JavaFX, *DataWarrior* needs various free-to-use/open-source dependencies.
 All required dependency files are provided as part of this project in the ./lib folder.
 The most important ones are:
 * OpenChemLib: Cheminformatics base functionality to handle molecules and reactions
 * FXMolViewer: 3D-molecule & protein visualization, editing, interaction using JavaFX